 Evidence of cat gods being worshipped can be found in many of the cultures prominent in North America during ancient times, showing that worshipping cats was a worldwide phenomenon.

-Realm: Goddess of water, protection, winter
+Realm: Goddess of water, protection, and winter

 Modern Cat Breed: Highlander Shorthair